-Performative walking as a creative, ecological, non-confrontational engagement with obscured and reluctant heritage.
+Walking-with as a creative, ecological, non-confrontational engagement with obscured and reluctant heritage.

-My on-going investigation addresses the physical, sensory, emotional and intellectual experience of walking in particular places.
+My on-going investigation addresses the physical, sensory, emotional and intellectual experience of walking with others in particular places.
 I want to understand, reveal and express embodied knowledge activated or generated through walking.
 My work generates content rooted in the complex layered mesh of embodied memories/ knowledge/experience emerging through intra-action with the material world.